dirusulixes/test-site/src/sections/about.md

     <td><p align="left">Greenwich Campus, University of Greenwich, London.</p></td>
   </tr>
    <tr>
-    <td><p align="left">Greenwich Campus sits on a World Heritage Site and is located in the heart of Greenwich, south-east London.
+    <td><p align="justify">Greenwich Campus sits on a World Heritage Site and is located in the heart of Greenwich, south-east London.
 The campus is surrounded by historical landmarks and Greenwich Park.</p></td>
   </tr>
      <tr>
-    <td><p align="left">Both the Stockwell Street Building and the Old Royal Naval College complex will host conference events.</p></td>
+    <td><p align="justify">Both the Stockwell Street Building and the Old Royal Naval College complex will host conference events.</p></td>
   </tr>
    <tr>
     <td><br></td>